5GEVE/datashipper-turin/README.md

   hosts: ["localhost:9092"]
 ```

-Run filebeat like shown above.
+Run filebeat as shown above.
 In the log you should see something like:

 ```
 2020-08-18T15:23:56.040+0200    INFO    [publisher_pipeline_output]     pipeline/output.go:111      Connection to kafka(localhost:9092) established
 ```

-Then, run the [collectors](#collectors) as shown above.
+Then, run one of the collectors and make it write data to the path you configured in `filebeat.yml`.
 The filebeat will monitor the output file, read any new line and send it to Kafka in JSON format.

 To read Kafka messages you need to install a Kafka client.